powsybl/powsybl-core/docs/simulation/security/index.md

 them the violations detected.
 To limit information to the user, only new violations or worsened violations can be listed.

 The post-contingency results also contain the network results based on given state monitors.

-The post-contingency results may also contain the list of changed phase tap changers, available through the `changedPhaseTapChangers` map of each `PostContingencyResult`, queried by transformer ID via `getChangedPhaseTapChanger(transformerId)`.
+They may also contain the list of the changed phase tap changers.
+Each changed phase tap changer result identifies a transformer whose tap position has been moved during the security analysis, giving the transformer ID, the side for the three-winding transformers, the initial tap position (before optimization) and the final tap position (after optimization).

 The post-contingency results contain the complete list of the contingencies that have been simulated, and for each of them the violations detected.
 To limit information to the user, only new violations or worsened violations can be